Isabel-prime/isabel-prime.github.io/_pages/about.md

 <div><img src="/images/Black-Mountain-Sunset-Fullsize-Compressed.jpg" style="max-width: 800px; width: 100%; height: auto;" alt="A photo of Lake Burley-Griffin at sunset, with Telstra tower visible in silhouette" title="A photo of Lake Burley-Griffin at sunset, with Telstra tower (far right) and the National Library (far left) visible in silhouette"></div>

 &nbsp;
+I am a first-year graduate student in mathematics at Harvard.
+My research interests are in algebraic geometry, representation theory, the derived category, and other topics in algebra.

-I recently graduated from the [Mathematical Sciences Institute](https://maths.anu.edu.au) of the Australian National University, with a Bachelor of Philosophy (Science) - Honours.
-I wrote my [Honours thesis](/research/thesis) on the derived category of representations of an acyclic quiver, supervised by [Asilata Bapat](https://asilata.github.io/).
+I obtained my undergraduate degree from the Australian National University, and wrote my [Honours thesis](/research/thesis) on the derived category of representations of an acyclic quiver, supervised by [Asilata Bapat](https://asilata.github.io/).

-I am interested in algebraic geometry, representation theory, the derived category, and other topics in algebra.
-At the moment I'm thinking about the generalisation of derived reflection functors to vertices other than sources and sinks, and iterated weight filtrations.

-In 2022, I'm available for private tutoring (both online and in-person, based in Perth, Western Australia).
-For further details see my [teaching page](/teaching/).

 <!-- ![A photo of Lake Burley-Griffin at sunset, with Telstra tower visible in silhouette](/images/Black-Mountain-Sunset.jpg "A photo of Lake Burley-Griffin at sunset, with Telstra tower (far right) and the National Library (far left) visible in silhouette"){:height="400px"} -->